 What follows is an open letter to those who manage digital teams.
 It implores them to invest more in their digital staff.

 Let me introduce myself.
 My name is Paul Boag.
-I am the author of the book Digital Adaptation and cofounder of digital agency Headscape.
+I am the author of the books Digital Adaptation, User Experience Revolution and cofounder of digital agency Headscape.
 I have over 20 years of web experience consulting for organisations such as government bodies, higher education institutions and large businesses.
 I also speak around the world on Digital Transformation.

 Hopefully this has earned me at least a level of credibility when it comes to digital strategy.
 So please believe me when I say you are under investing in your digital team.